 [Background] DNA methylation was suggested as the promising biomarker for lung cancer diagnosis.
 However, it is a great challenge to search for the optimized combination of the methylation biomarkers to obtain the maximum diagnosis performance.

 [Method] In this study, we developed a panel of DNA methylation biomarkers and validated their diagnostic efficiency for non-small cell lung cancer (NSCLC) in a large Chinese Han NSCLC retrospective cohort.
-Three high-throughput DNA methylation microarray dataset (458 samples) were collected in the discover stage.
-After normalization, batch effect elimination and integration, significant differential methylated genes and best combination of the biomarkers were determined by leave-one-out support vector machine (SVM) feature selection operation.
-Then candidate promoters were examined by methylation status determined single nucleotide primer extension technique (MSD-SNuPET) in an independent set of 300 NSCLC/normal tissues.
-Six statistical models with 5-fold cross-validation were used to evaluate the performance of the discriminatory algorithms.
+Three high-throughput DNA methylation microarray dataset (458 samples) were collected in the discovery stage.
+After normalization, batch effect elimination and integration, significant differentially methylated genes and the best combination of the biomarkers were determined by leave-one-out SVM (support vector machine) feature selection operation.
+Then candidate promoters were examined by MSD-SNuPET (methylation status determined single nucleotide primer extension technique) in an independent set of 150 pairwise NSCLC/normal tissues.
+Four statistical models with 5-fold cross-validation were used to evaluate the performance of the discriminatory algorithms.
 The sensitivity, specificity and accuracy were 86.3%, 95.7% and 91% respectively in Bayes tree model.

 [Conclusion] High throughput DNA methylation microarray dataset followed by batch effect elimination can be a good method to discover optimized DNA methylation diagnostic panels.
 Methylation profiles of AGTR1, GALR1, SLC5A8, ZMYND10 and NTSR1, could be an effective methylation-based assay for the NSCLC diagnosis.

-Key words: Non-small cell lung cancer, DNA methylation, Diagnosis, Biomarker, Batch effect elimination
+Key words: Non-small cell lung cancer, DNA methylation, Biomarker, Batch effect elimination

 Background

 Lung cancer, a complex disease involving both genetic and epigenetic changes, is the leading cause of cancer deaths worldwide (1).
 About 80% of primary lung cancers are non-small cell lung carcinoma (NSCLC) that is characterized by a long asymptomatic latency and poor prognosis.
-While the overall 5-year survival rates for late stage III and IV of NSCLC patients were just 5%-14% and 1% respectively, the rate could come up to 50% for the early stage of the NSCLC patients who are typically treated with surgery.
-Many imaging and cytology-based strategies have been employed in NSCLC diagnosis; however none of them have yet been proven completely effective.
+While the overall 5-year survival rates for late stage III and IV of NSCLC patients were just 5%-14% and 1% respectively, the rate could come up to 50% for the early stage of the NSCLC patients who are typically treated with surgery (ref).
+Many imaging and cytology-based strategies have been employed in NSCLC diagnosis; however none of them have yet been proven completely effective in reducing the mortality of NSCLC.
 The advances in molecular profiling of NSCLC over the past decade have made a paradigm shift in its diagnosis and treatment.

 Among all the genetic variations, single nucleotides polymorphisms (SNPs) have been considered as most stable biomarker for heritable disease, since the status of the SNPs can be detected with almost 100% accuracy and unchanged all over the life.
 It is specific and powerful for highly single gene caused disease.
 However, for the complex disease, such as cancers, the prediction power of SNPs is limited.
 The plethora of studies have shown that AUCs of the prediction model based on significant SNPs can confer only 0.54-0.55 for non-small cell lung cancer (2) and 0.54-0.60 for thyroid cancer (3), which has been considered as one of highest familial risk carcinomas among all kinds of cancers.
 Molecular biomarkers such as mRNA, microRNA and protein for NSCLC diagnosis have been developed and investigated in the past decades.
 However, their accuracy for diagnosis of NSCLC is far from reaching clinical implementations, in which >90% sensitivity and specificity of diagnosis should be guaranteed.